Lymphoma is a type of cancer involving the white blood cells of the immune system called lymphocytes. This cancer originates in the lymphatic system.

 Most patients receive care from their oncologists.
 Depending on the stage of the condition, treatment may involve chemotherapy, biopsy, radiation and medication.

 Complementary medicine may be helpful along with conventional treatment.
-Most people do benefit from acupuncture, meditation, massage or herbs/vitamins/mineral supplementation to help keep stress levels down and better overall health.
+Most people do benefit from acupuncture, meditation, massage, herbs/vitamins/mineral supplementation to help keep stress levels down and better overall health.

 Some people may have dietary restrictions and there may also be difficulty in eating well if there is intolerance due to treatment.
 You should visit with a nutritionist who specialises in oncology nutrition and aim to include a varied diet of fresh fruit, vegetables and whole grains - opt for organic if possible and try to avoid fried fatty foods.
 Aim for protein and plant food with your meals to help support immune function, which will aid in maintaining overall wellbeing and keeping up your strength.

-- Take 1 tablet daily or 1 teaspoon daily.
+Take 1-2 capsules daily with food.
 Selenium is a mineral vital for the immune system and it is a powerful antioxidant.
 Selenium can protect cells against the effects of free radicals.